 Student health and wellness is a top priority as we know that law school can be a stressful endeavor.
 If you find that you are in need of additional assistance to help balance the many priorities that students have, please contact Lauren Berger at email@example.com

 UNH Law has partnered with Riverbend Community Mental Health to provide a drop-in counselor for students once a week.
 Our counselor is Emily Turcotte, and she has been working with the law school students since 2018.
 Emily’s hours and availability are announced each week via email.
-To set-up an appointment outside of the drop-in hours, students can call the Riverbend Admissions line at 603-228-1600 and share that they are a law student who would like to meet with Emily.
+To set up an appointment outside of the drop-in hours for ongoing therapy, students can call the Riverbend Admissions line at 603-228-1600, option 1, and share that they are a law student who would like to meet with Emily.
 Riverbend takes all forms of insurance.